Research methodologies

 Quantitative

 Quantitative research included here consists of outcome studies as well as meta-analyses and systematic reviews.
-These two documents are particularly useful:
+Please also see the Effectivenss and Outcome page.

 Stratton, P. (2016) The Evidence Base of Family Therapy and Systemic Practice.
 Association for Family Therapy, UK.